 Such is the ideology of the man who knows no bounds; a one-man army; arguably the biggest rags-to-riches inspiration in the whole wide world; one who needs no introduction – Jack Ma.
 If you don’t know who he is, you should probably work on your General Knowledge a tad harder.

 Ma Yun was born September 10, 1964; who is now universally recognized as Jack Ma.
 He is a Chinese business magnate whose brainchild is the Alibaba Group; a conglomerate of Internet-based businesses.
 He is one of the richest men of the world with a massive net worth of US$39.2 billion as recorded in September, 2017.
 He’s not just a businessman per se; he’s a global icon and a philanthropist having spread his business philosophy on an international scale.

 Most of you wouldn’t know that he was honoured with the second spot on the Fortune 2017 list of ‘World’s 50 Greatest Leaders’.
-And this is just a pinprick in the Jack Ma success story.
+And this is just a pinprick of the Jack Ma’s Successful Life story.

 “No matter how tough the chase is, you should always have the dream you saw on the first day.
 It’ll keep you motivated and rescue you (from any weak thoughts).”

 And if you’re still wondering; these quotes are golden words right from the horse’s mouth – Jack Ma himself.

 Born in Hangzhou, China, at that time Jack Ma’s family had limited means of income and his grew up in a poor household; he began learning English at a very young age, which might be the most popular language across the world, but not so much in China.
 He practiced the language by conversing with fellow English speakers at Hangzhou International Hotel by giving him tours for no less than 9 years.